isomerpages/imda-betterinternet/index.md

 sections:
   - hero:
       title: About the MLC
-      subtitle: Working in partnership with Industry, Community and Government to promote an astute and responsible digital citizenship
+      subtitle: We work in partnership with Industry, Community and Government to promote an astute and responsible digital citizenship
       background: /images/Homepage/mlc about us banner.jpg
       button: FIND OUT MORE
       url: /who-we-are/overview/
   - infobar:
-      title: Media Literacy Council
       subtitle: About us
-      description: We work in partnership with Industry, Community and Government to promote an astute and responsible digital citizenship
-      button: More about us
-      url: /contact-us/
 ---